Rabbit Ear Mountain

-The Rabbit Ears are a pair of mountain peaks in northeastern New Mexico, United States, 8 km north of the city of Clayton.
-The two peaks were a distinctive landmark along the Cimarron Cutoff of the Santa Fe Trail, a major route for westbound settlers in the 19th century.
-The formation was designated a National Historic Landmark in 1963.
+Rabbit Ear Mountain is a mountain with two peaks in northeastern New Mexico, United States, 8 mi north of the city of Clayton.
+The mountain was a distinctive landmark along the Cimarron Cutoff of the Santa Fe Trail, a major route for westbound settlers in the 19th century.
+The mountain was designated a National Historic Landmark in 1963.
 The name is that of a Native American chief who was killed here in a battle with the Spanish in 1717.

+In 1966, the National Park Service created a historic district called "Rabbit Ears" that includes the mountain.
+Also, the mountain was designated a National Historic Landmark under that name.
+According to the GNIS database, however, the mountain's official name is Rabbit Ear Mountain.

-The higher of the two peaks has an elevation of 1848 m and the lower has an elevation of 1788 m.
+Rabbit Ear Mountain is really two summits that at one time formed a single volcano, but erosion over time has greatly changed the peak's landscape.
+The higher of the two peaks has an elevation of 6062 ft and the lower, which is unnamed, has an elevation of 5861 ft.
 They rise several hundred feet above the surrounding Great Plains.

 Description

 The Rabbit Ears are part of a formation known as the Clayton Complex, an area of elevated terrain north of Clayton and south of the New Mexico-Colorado state line.
 Its principal features are two peaks that are a regular presence on the landscape, especially when approached from the east.
-They are called Rabbit Ears Mountain and Mount Clayton, although the latter has also been historically called the Round Mound.
-Rabbit Ears Mountain, which has two peaks, is located directly north of Clayton, and is skirted to the south and west by New Mexico State Road 370.
+Rabbit Ear Mountain, which has two peaks, is located directly north of Clayton and is skirted to the south and west by New Mexico State Road 370.
 Mount Clayton lies to its west, south of the junction of U.S. Route 85 and New Mexico State Road 453.
-The Clayton Complex itself forms part of the Raton-Clayton volcanic field; Rabbit Ears are the only part of that field visible from Texas.
+The Clayton Complex itself forms part of the Raton-Clayton volcanic field.

 The Cimarron Cutoff of the Santa Fe Trail was one of two major branches of the Santa Fe Trail, a major 19th-century settlement route connecting Kansas City, Missouri and Santa Fe, New Mexico.
 Its route branched from the Mountain Route near Fort Dodge, roughly following the watershed of the Cimarron River into what is now northeastern New Mexico, where it then went southwesterly toward Santa Fe.
 The eastern portion of the route is roughly covered by present-day United States Route 56 and United States Route 412.